ulgenklc/Neuronal_Cascades/docs/source/Tutorial.rst

     We increased the global node thresholds to 0.3 which slowed down the signal, wavefront.

-Running simplicial contagions
+Running simplicial cascades
 ****************************************************************
-Simplicial contagions can be ran by simply varying the parameter :math:`K` between 0 and 1.
+Simplicial cascades can be ran by simply varying the parameter :math:`K` between 0 and 1.

 .. code-block:: python